j4mie/idiorm/README.markdown

 Other than setting the DSN string for the database connection (see above), the `configure` method can be used to set some other simple options on the ORM class.
 Modifying settings involves passing a key/value pair to the `configure` method, representing the setting you wish to modify and the value you wish to set it to.

     ORM::configure('setting_name', 'value_for_setting');

+#### Database authentication details ####

+Settings: `username` and `password`

+Some database adapters (such as MySQL) require a username and password to be supplied separately to the DSN string.
+These settings allow you to provide these values.

 #### PDO Error Mode ####